A Second-Order Majorant Algorithm for Nonnegative Matrix Factorization: Introduction

-The MU algorithm is in fact a very popular algorithm for computing NMF even when minimizing the Frobenius loss.
-It is simple to implement a vanilla MU and easy to modify it to account for other regularizations, a popular choice being the sparsity-inducing $\ell_1$ penalizations \cite{Hoyer,Taslaman2012}.
-There has been a number of works regarding the convergence and the implementation of MU~\cite{serizel2016mini,leplat2021multiplicative,zhao2017unified,takahashi2016multiplicative,NEURIPS2021_e727fa59}, but these works do not modify the core of the algorithm: the design of an approximate diagonal Hessian matrix used to define matrix-like step sizes in gradient descent.
-A downside of MU, in particular for the Frobenius loss, is that it can be significantly slower than other methods.
+The AMU algorithm is a popular algorithm for computing NMF.
+It is straightforward to implement a vanilla AMU, and it can be adapted to minimize additional regularization terms, such as sparsity-inducing $\ell_1$ penalty~\citep{Hoyer2002,Taslaman2012,cohen2025}.
+There have been several works regarding the convergence and the implementation of AMU~\citep{serizel2016mini,takahashi2016multiplicative,zhao2018unified,NEURIPS2021_e727fa59,leplat2021multiplicative}, but these works do not modify the core of the algorithm: the design of an approximate diagonal Hessian matrix used to define matrix-like step sizes in gradient descent.
+A downside of AMU, in particular for the squared Frobenius loss, is that its convergence can be significantly slower than other methods, such that HALS or NeNMF~\citep{doi:10.1137/1.9781611976410}.

-In this work, we aim at speeding up the convergence of the MU algorithm.
-To this end, we propose to compute different approximate diagonal Hessian matrices which are hopefully tighter approximations of the true Hessian matrices.
-The iterates of the proposed algorithm, which is coined fastMU, are guaranteed to converge to a stationary point of the objective function, but the convergence speed is unknown.
-The updates are not multiplicative anymore but instead follow the usual structure of forward-backward algorithms.
-We observe on both synthetic and realistic dataset that fastMU is competitive with state-of-the-art methods for the Frobenius loss, and can speed-up MU by several orders of magnitudes in Frobenius loss and KL divergence.